 Support exchanges between members

-The CoP FGM is open to all persons concerned by FGM in their work (on a grass-root level, research, communication, advocacy…) or activism, present everywhere in the world, with a particular focus on the African and European continents.
-Professionals of different profiles (social workers, educators, researchers, health professionals, law makers, civil society, technical experts, journalists, international institutions, students, religious- and community leaders, etc) are invited to join the CoP FGM.
+The CoP FGM is open to all persons concerned by FGM in their work (on grass-roots, research, communication or advocacy levels…) or activism, present everywhere in the world, with a particular focus on the African and European continents.
+Professionals with a variety of profiles (social workers, educators, researchers, health professionals, law makers, civil society, technical experts, journalists, international institutions, students, religious- and community leaders, etc) are invited to join the CoP FGM.

 The Community of practice on FGM mainly functions online, using an email list (Google group) that enables members to communicate.
 Members are free to spontaneously share information, reports, updates on projects or requests for information with other members on the list.

 Thematic discussions are also launched regularly on specific topics.
-These discussions aim to favour knowledge exchange and sharing of best practices around distincts parts of prevention and support of FGM.
+These discussions aim to favor knowledge and best practice sharing around distinct parts of the prevention of FGM and support to affected communities.
 Topics may be proposed by the members.

 The CoP also provides opportunities for members to meet “IRL” (in real life) during workshops and conferences, such as the conference held in Paris on November 27th 2018 on the theme “Mainstreaming efforts to end Female Genital Mutilation” and the workshop on “Synergies between the NGO and Academic sectors” held at the G3 Conference in Brussels in 2019.

 La Communauté de pratiques sur les MGF mène essentiellement ses actions en ligne grâce à une liste email (Google group) qui permet aux membres d’échanger.
 Les membres sont libres de partager spontanément des informations, des rapports, des mises à jour sur des projets ou des demandes d’information avec les autres membres de la liste.